 Course Overview and Goals:

-Using Accra, Ghana as a case study, this summer 2023 course was designed to improve students' effectiveness as clinicians working with diverse clients.
+Using Accra, Ghana as a case study, this course was designed to improve students' effectiveness as clinicians working with diverse clients.
 The course will explore how differences among individuals and cultures in terms of gender, age, race, socioeconomic background, sexual orientation, religion, language, dialect, or country of origin, can affect interpersonal and group communication, as well as clinical practice.

 Bisa Links Network is on the way!